fraunhoferportugal/tsfel/docs/descriptions/get_started.rst

 Extract from time series as array objects
 -----------------------------------------

-Let us start by downloading a some data.
+Let us start by downloading some data.
 A complete dataset description can be found in [1]_.
 On this example we will use a time series sampled by an accelerometer sensor at 50 Hz.

 .. code:: python